lysytsya459/smilodon/README.md

-# Jaguar
+# smilodon

 Imageboard software designed to be fast and easy.
+Built with Docker in mind.

 Current work in progress.